SOC 2 ComplianceData protection begins with your choice of vendors. Ensure your cloud software providers are SOC 2 compliant.

 FYIsoft is SOC 2 Certified

-SOC 2 is an auditing procedure performed by an objective third party that ensures that service providers securely manage the computing environment and data to protect the interests and the privacy of its clients.
+SOC 2 is an auditing procedure performed by an objective third party that ensures service providers securely manage the computing environment and data to protect the interests and the privacy of their clients.

 SOC 2 Compliance: Five Trust Principles